darinz/ML/09_self-supervised_learning/01_pretraining.md

 This chapter introduces the paradigm of foundation models and the basic concepts of self-supervised learning, which is the key technique behind their success.

+### A mental model: what is a "representation"?

+- **Working definition**: A representation $`\phi_\theta(x)`$ is a vector that preserves the information that matters for future tasks while discarding nuisances.
+- **Geometric picture**: Think of mapping raw inputs onto a manifold in $`\mathbb{R}^m`$ where distances reflect semantic similarity.
+Good pretraining shapes this space so that "things that mean the same thing" are close.
+- **Invariances vs. equivariances**:
+  - **Invariant features** ignore transformations that should not change meaning (e.g., color jitter for object identity).
+  - **Equivariant features** transform predictably with the input (e.g., translation shifts the feature in a structured way).
+Pretraining often mixes both.

 ## 14.1 Pretraining and adaptation

 The foundation models paradigm consists of two main phases: **pretraining** (or simply training) and **adaptation**.
 This two-phase approach is what enables foundation models to be so powerful and flexible.